Sacramento Digs Gardening logo

 Here's the deal: Growing something that requires "full sun" doesn't always mean, in our climate, "full exposure to sun."
 Full heat may require some filtered afternoon shade.

-Lace tablecloths filter the sun in this community garden plot.
+Lace tablecloths filter the sun in a community garden plot.

 The experienced gardeners in my community garden have learned this.
 Some grow tomatoes under a wooden superstructure that shades the plants.
 Others hang shade cloth or frost cloth across the front of their tomato plants.
 A few have a sea of lace tablecloths floating on stakes over their veggies, giving the garden a refined air.